-- Apprenticeship Student Conduct Expectations (opens new window) (for apprenticeship students only) - 13.2.
-We may take academic or disciplinary action if you fail to uphold these standards.
+- 13.2.
+We may take academic or disciplinary action if you fail to uphold these standards. - 13.3.

-13.3.
 The Code of Practice chapter on Student Academic and Behavioural Conduct, the Academic Misconduct Procedure, and the Student Disciplinary Procedure (opens new window) define the range of offences and outline the procedure for investigation and the sanctions that could be applied.